 This is a simple and fun way to make a large heart-shaped cake.
-Easy dessert for Valentine’s Day!
-Finish off the day with this fun treat.
+Easy Valentine’s Day dessert!
 Also check out the DIY Valentine’s Day ideas we have been working on!
-Not wanting to do sugar this year, we’ve got you covered with fun candy alternatives too!
+Not wanting to do sugar this year, we’ve got you covered with fun no-candy alternatives too!

 Use your favorite cake mix flavor or your favorite cake recipe.
-You can try this cake mix trick to make the cake mix even better!
-Or a recipe that yields a 9×13 cake or two 8-inch cakes, will work well for this heart cake.
+You can try the cake mix trick to make the cake mix even better!
+Recipes that yield a 9×13 cake or two 8-inch cakes, will work well for this heart cake.
 This Red Velvet Cake Recipe is a great option!

 Use an 8-inch square pan and an 8-inch round cake pan.
-A square metal cake pan is ideal, but I used what I have and it got the job done!
+A square metal cake pan is ideal, but I use what I have and it gets the job done!
 To get more of a flat and even cake, you can use these awesome cake strips around each pan.

 When I know I will be removing cake from pans, I want to make sure the cake doesn’t stick.
-So I lined the bottom of each pan with parchment paper and I used Baker’s Joy Cooking Spray to spray the pans and paper.
-Or you can butter and flour the pans.
+Lining the bottom of each pan with parchment paper is a good idea, and spraying the pans and paper with Baker’s Joy Baking Spray or butter and flour will help too.

-To get the parchment paper to the right size, I place the pan on the paper and trace around the bottom of the pan.
-Then I cut along the inside of my traced line.
+To get the parchment paper to the right size, place the pan on the paper and trace around the bottom of the pan.
+Then cut along the inside of the traced line.

 I am not a professional cake decorator, but I do know that it is a good idea to do a crumb coat of frosting on a cake like this one.
 Then follow it with a nice, clean final layer of frosting.
-This method should keep the cake crumbs confined to the first layer of frosting.
-By the way, an offset or angled spatula is a must-have for even spreading!
+This method helps keep the cake crumbs confined to the first layer.
+An offset or angled spatula makes spreading evenly super easy!

 Decorate with sprinkles, candies, or whatever your heart desires!

 Get tried and true and EASY recipes delivered to your inbox!
-Subscribe to our recipe email.
+Subscribe to our weekly recipe email.

 How to Make a Heart-Shaped Cake